Canpake/Canpake.github.io/wiki/content/1-intro/dynamic-questions.md

 As you can see in the above images, the question changes each time the question is viewed, with different answers and solutions to go with the quadratic equation.

+{{<hint info>}}
-> There's a lot of good uses for dynamic questions - for one, they're an efficient way of providing diverse experiences to students as they build mathematical skills.
+There's a lot of good uses for dynamic questions - for one, they're an efficient way of providing diverse experiences to students as they build mathematical skills.
 More context behind the 'why' on these questions will be covered in section [2.2.1.
 Context](#221-context).
+{{</hint>}}